Interactions-Nexus/Nexus-Wiki/guides/create-asset.md

 * In this page confirm the asset Name, asset address and in the "Transfer To" field enter the username or the userID of the buyer.
 * To confirm, on the bottom of the page click on "Transfer Asset" which will transfer the asset to the buyer.

-{% hint style="info" %}
-The buyer will claim the Asset automatically via the Interface, There will be a fee of 1 NXS to claim, this creates a local name of that asset on the receivers Sigchain.
+>The buyer will claim the Asset automatically via the Interface, There will be a fee of 1 NXS to claim, this creates a local name of that asset on the receivers Sigchain.
-{% endhint %}
+{.is-info}